Host an Event

 HOW MANY SPEAKERS ARE INVOLVED IN A CONFERENCE?

-We typically use one presenter for the Courageous Grandparenting conferences.
-However, many of our presenter teams are couples, which makes for a much more interesting and engaging presentation.
-If it is not financially practical for a church to bring in a couple, we can work with you to have just one presenter.
-Either way, our sessions are very inter-active so everyone gets involved.
+We typically use one presenter for the Courageous Grandparenting seminars, unless you choose to include our Director of Prayer Ministries and the teaching she brings (See above).
+Some of our presenter teams are couples, which makes for a much more interesting and engaging presentation.
+If it is not financially practical for a church to bring in more than one speaker, we can work with you to do that.

 Break out workshop sessions will require additional speakers.
 CGN may be able to provide some of these if desired.
 A better option is for the host facility to recruit workshop leaders from their own community.
 We only ask that we be allowed to collaborate to determine what workshops will be offered and who is best qualified to present the workshops.